-14. As at 31 December 2023 admitted claims and reserved French motor insurance claims gross of reinsurance amounted to €42.7 million which shows a continuing improving trend from the €43.1 million reported as at 30 June 2023.
-Following the appointment of WTC in January 2019, who are managed and monitored by Quest, the inherited backlog of work has been cleared however there continues to be some delays due to postponements by the Courts and third parties and the scarcity of experts which affects many litigated and injury cases.
-An exercise was undertaken during 2023 to streamline and improve the efficiency of claims reporting, combined with a review of all open claims.
+14. As at 30 June 2024 admitted claims and reserved French motor insurance claims gross of reinsurance amounted to €42.7 million in line with that previously reported.
+Following the appointment of WTC in January 2019, who are managed and monitored by Quest, the inherited backlog of work has now been cleared.
+An exercise was completed during 2023 to streamline and improve the efficiency of claims reporting, combined with a review of all open claims.